You’re Doing IT Wrong

 But why?
 Why just patch over the problem when it can be solved?

 Think of IT businesses as different types of medical care facilities, and your business’s reoccurring technical issues as a severe injury to its functionality.
-The bare-basic tech support your business usually gets is a general practitioner, who can only soothe the pain and slap a Band-Aid over that gaping wound; it doesn’t actually fix anything, because the only thing you’re asking of it is to treat the symptoms when the emergency arises.
-Eventually, when that Band-Aid falls off, you have to go back to the general practitioner for another one.
+The bare-basic tech support your business usually gets is full of nurses, who can only soothe the pain and slap a Band-Aid over that gaping wound; they don’t actually fix anything, because the only thing you’re asking of them is to treat the symptoms of the problem when the emergency arises.
+Eventually, when that Band-Aid falls off, you have to go back to the emergency room for another one.

 In short, peel off your old IT support bandage and get the root of the problem completely cured, once and for all.